Alignak-monitoring-contrib/alignak-webui/docs/source/api.rst

         <type> = table for a table

         <identifier> is the identifier of the widget or table

+        <action> is an optinoal required action (used only for the tables)

+    URL parameters (GET or POST):
+        **page** provides a full HTML page including necessary Css and Js.
+Suitable for embedding the widget or table in an iframe (see hereunder, Embedding mode)

+        **links** provides an URL prefix to be used for the WebUI links.
+As of it, the links will be prefixed with this value to allow a *redirected* navigation rather than the internal one.

 The application response content type is always displayable HTML (eg. `text/html`).
 Even when an error message is provided.
 As of it the content can always be included in an HTML page or an iframe HTML element.
 The HTTP status code is :